AdaCore/gnatstudio/docs/users_guide/extending.rst

 If you bind multiple actions to the same key binding, they are executed sequentially, followed by any menu for which this key is an accelerator.

-When GPS processes a :file:`<key>` tag, it does the following:
+When GNAT Studio processes a :file:`<key>` tag, it does the following:

 * Removes all actions bound to that key if `exclusive` is true.
-This ensures that any action previously associated with it, either by default in GPS or in some other XML file, is no longer executed.
+This ensures that any action previously associated with it, either by default in GNAT Studio or in some other XML file, is no longer executed.
 This removal is not done when loading key themes (i.e. XML files from :file:`$HOME/.gnatstudio/key_themes` directory), so it is possible to bind an action to multiple key bindings as part of